Total knee with a robot: Why this will be normal in the future

 5.3 Individualized patient treatment

-6. Conclusion: Robots for a knee prosthesis (knee-tep) will be normal in the future
+6. Conclusion: Robots for knee replacement (total knee arthroplasty) will become commonplace in the future

 MAKE AN APPOINTMENT?